Full Semester Programs

 Students participating on SIT’s programs in Rwanda have a unique opportunity to study peacebuilding in a region devastated by a genocide during the 90s.
 These programs are perfect for those interested in working in careers focused on peace and conflict, justice and development, and human rights activism.

 Want to study abroad in South Africa?
 You have 5 providers to choose from!
 AIFS offers students the chance to study abroad in Stellenbosch, 40 minutes from Cape Town; students will study at Stellenbosch University, and will also have the option to do volunteer work while abroad.
 CIEE students will be based in Cape Town, home of Table Mountain and one of Africa’s most popular tourist destinations.
 Students can either study at University of Cape Town or CIEE’s study center, and previous excursions have included visits to Robben Island, Cape Flats, watching a rugby or cricket game, and visiting rural cooperatives outside the city.
 CIS Abroad allows students to choose from Stellenbosch University or the University of Cape Town - the choice is yours!
 SIT’s South Africa programs focus on Community Health and Social Policy and is based in Durban.
 Students have the opportunity to learn the language (isiZulu), stand at Africa’s most southwesterly tip (Cape Point), and see wildlife in Kruger National Park.
-Finally, students on IPSL's program can give back to the local community through a structured service-learning project in addition to their studies.

 SIT offers students the opportunity to study a variety of subject related to the environment, wildlife conservation, natural resource management, coastal ecology in three different locations around Tanzania.
 SIT alumni who participated on this program have gone on to work in public health, national park services, with environmental NGOs, and the Office of the General Counsel in Washington, D.C., among others.